-For years, many academics, healthcare practitioners and policy makers have attempted to define and operationalise PCC.
-However, due to the multifaceted and subjective nature of PCC, there remains no universal agreement on its definition nor a "gold standard" tool that sufficiently measures all aspects of PCC in the existing pool of literature.1 This is also true of the measurements in the field of person-centred dementia care.
-It is therefore important to understand and define what PCC is to a care setting, its reasons to measure PCC, as well as the outcomes that it aims to achieve through adopting this approach.
-This will help to determine and select the most appropriate measurement tools and approaches which are best aligned with its needs.
+For years, academics, healthcare practitioners, and policy makers have attempted to define and operationalise PCC.
+However, due to the multifaceted and subjective nature of PCC, there remains no universal agreement on its definition nor a "gold standard" tool that sufficiently measures all aspects of PCC in the existing pool of literature.
+This is also true of the measurements in the field of dementia care.

+With the above in view, it is important for care practitioners to understand and define, for each specific care setting: what a desired PCC approach is, the reasons for measuring PCC, and the desired outcomes through the adoption of this specific approach to PCC.
+Taking the above points into account will help practitioners to determine and select the most appropriate PCC measurement tools and approaches which are best aligned with their goals.